Han Shizhong: Early military career

 Later, a banquet was soon held in Han's honor for this success.
 During this banquet, Han met his future wife, Liang Hongyu.
 Liang Hongyu was a courtesan and was serving the officers in the banquet.
 It is said that Liang caught the eye of Han who was sighing instead of celebrating like the others.
 Liang approached Han and asked him why he wasn't showing any signs of joy in the banquet which was thrown in his honor.
 Han replied that this was a small victory and that he was worried about the Jurchens who showed signs of hostility to the Song regime.
 He stated that it hurt him to imagine the damage that war may bring upon the peasants.
 Liang was in awe of Han, and the two quickly become very close to each another.
 Liang decided to follow Han and the two soon were married.

 Military services 1121-1126

 First Jin invasion

 In the year 1121, the Song army suffered loss in Yanshan County, Hebei.
 Following this, Han Shizhong lead a group of over fifty cavalrymen, arrived at the Hutuo River and engaged two thousand Jin cavalrymen.
 He ordered a junior captain named Su Ge to lead a small force to seize the high ground, forming a battle array there and observing without moving.
-He also organized the Song troops which previously fleeing Yanshan, numbering several hundred, and had them form a formation, whilr Han Shizhong beating drums.
+He also organized the Song troops which previously fleeing Yanshan, numbering several hundred, and had them form a formation, while Han Shizhong beating drums.
 Then, he led several death-defying knights and charged directly into the Jin army, attacking and killing the Jin flag bearer.
 Su Ge led the cavalrymen occupying the high ground and charging down from above.
 The Song soldiers on the riverbank also beat drums and shouted.
 Miraculously, Miraculously, Han emerged victorious over the Jin.